patchshorts/cgodwin.io/src/posts/architecting-storage-solutions.md

 |Enterprise|1–10 TiB|Up or down in 256 GiB units|Scales with capacity|Regional|Snapshots|$614.40(0.60/GiB)|

 ### Filestore Networking
-Cloud file store can connect to a Virtual Private Cloud (VPC) network either by using VPC Network Peering or accessing private services.
+Cloud file store can connect to a Virtual Private Cloud (VPC) network either by using VPC Network Peering or Private Services Access.
 When connecting to a VPC network with standalone VPC, when creating an Instance within a Host Project of a Shared VPC, or when accessing the Filesystem from an On-Premises network, you can use VPC Network Peering.
 When connecting from a Service Project to a Shared VPC, or when using Centralized IP Range Management for Multiple Google Services, you need to use the Private Services Access.
 ### Filestore Access Controls
 Iam roles only grant you management access but file access is managed with unix permissions in an octet format 0777, chown and chgrp.

 ## Databases
+Google cloud has several different database options.
+Relational, NoSQL, Analytical.

 ## Data retention & Lifecycle Management
 ## Network and Latency